odlgroup/odl/doc/source/refs.rst

    simultaneous equations*.
 Mathematics of computation, 33 (1965), pp 577--593.

 ..
+[Bro+2008] Brown, S, and Bailey, D L, and Willowson, K, and Baldock, C *Investigation of the relationship between linear attenuation coefficients and CT Houndsfield units using radionuclides for SPECT*.
+   Applied Radiation and Isotopes, 66 (2008), pp 1206--1212

+..
 [BV2004] Boyd, S, and Vandenberghe, L. *Convex optimization*.
    Cambridge university press, 2004.